arixmkii/qcw/README.md

 Donwload from release page `lima-infra` WSL distribution.
 If one was previously installed it should be first removed using command
 `wsl --unregister lima-infra`.
-Install the new one by double clicking on the `.wsl` file or using command `wsl --install --from-file lima-infra.wsl`.
+Install the new one by double clicking on the `.wsl` file or using command `wsl --install --from-file lima-infra.wsl` (if one uses this, then it is important to open default shell with `wsl -d lima-infra` for setup completion because of https://github.com/microsoft/WSL/issues/12398).
 Don't rename the distribution - currently only predefined name `lima-infra` having default user `lima` is supported.

 ### Basics